HPInc/ml-git/docs/advanced_scenarios.md

 ## Resources Inicialization using script <a name="using-script"> </a>

 You can find the script following the step below.
-It remotely creates the configurations, and during the execution it will generate a config repository containing the configurations pointing to the metadata repositorio (GitHub) and storage (AWS S3 or Azure Blob).
+It remotely creates the configurations, and during the execution it will generate a config repository containing the configurations pointing to the metadata repository (GitHub) and storage (AWS S3 or Azure Blob).

 If you are using **Linux**, execute on the terminal: